-AWS AppSync API caches should be encrypted in transit¶
+AppSync API caches should have encryption in transit enabled

-If you manage resources directly, configure the relevant Terraform AWS provider resources to meet this control.
+Use AWS provider resources directly.
 See docs for the resources involved: aws_appsync_api_cache.

 resource "aws_appsync_graphql_api" "this" {